EBZebra/docs/edge/source/guide/tutorial/websql.md

     </div>

-* **Add two input buttons using the code below** after the display-area code.
+* **Add two input buttons in the bottom of the `content div` section** using the code below.
 The first button will be used to add records to the database.
 The second will erase all records from the database.

 Sample HTML: